halfmallukid/wattchg7/README.md

 wattchg7
 ========

-Wattch Code

-This code is meant to be used as a base from which all the changes are to be made.
+This code was used to evaluate the effect of using dynamic counters to power on/ power off processors based on instruction demands.